Alexander-Milligan/Introduction-to-Git-Github/README.md

     <h2>Assessment Brief</h2>
         <p>This assessment is based on a git main(default) branch and a master branch, where the master branch has a history of three commits more than the main branch and the main branch has a change that was not committed.
 You are asked to type out step base on how to render this error and match up the histories.</p>
     <h2>Catalyst :</h2>
-        <p>This problem accords mainly when an text editor is used to commit and the a command line is used to push or pull, the switch between the compiler/text editor to the command line seems to cause a history lag and then a committing error.</p>
+        <p>This problem accords mainly when an text editor is used to commit and then a command line is used to push or pull, the switch between the compiler/text editor to the command line seems to cause a history lag and then a committing error.</p>
     <h2>Rendering Steps</h2>
         <p>The first step to render this error is to check that your remote master is up to date, if not then try pushing your master branch.</p>
         <p>This failed and it was found that pulling the master and replacing it with the local branch would render the error and refresh the history, this would mean taking a copy of the last updated file and restoring the last master branch to the local.</p>